ayosecu/security-terms/08_Web_Application/01_Same_Origin_Policy.md

   - Ensures that sensitive resources like cookies, tokens, and credentials are accessible only to the intended origin.

 ## 4. Exceptions to Same-Origin Policy
-In some cases, SOP restrictions can be intentionally relaxed:
+In some cases, SOP restrictions can be intentionally relaxed.

 ### a.
 Cross-Origin Resource Sharing (CORS)
   - Definition: A mechanism that allows servers to specify which origins are permitted to access their resources.
-  - Example:
+  - Example
     - A server at https://api.otherdomain.com adds the following HTTP header:

 ```
 Access-Control-Allow-Origin: https://example.com
 ```

   - This allows https://example.com to access the server’s resources.

 ### b.
 JSONP
   - A legacy technique for making cross-origin requests by embedding scripts in the document.
-  - Example:
+  - Example
     - Loading a script from https://api.otherdomain.com that returns JSON wrapped in a function call:

 ```
 <script src="https://api.otherdomain.com/data?callback=handleData"></script>
 ```

 ### c.
 Window and Frame Communication
   - Pages can communicate using postMessage to exchange data safely across origins.
-  - Example:
+  - Example

 ```
 targetWindow.postMessage('Hello, other origin!', 'https://otherdomain.com');
 ```